top of page

 What Needs To Be Done

-• Māui protected areas need to be extended immediately and both net fishing and trawl fishing needs to be banned from the entire Māui habitat.
+• Māui protected areas need to be extended immediately and both net fishing and trawl fishing needs to be banned from the entire Māui habitat out to 12 nautical miles.

 • Catch limits for commercial and recreational fishing within the Māui habitat should be reduced to allow an overall increase of bio-abundance